mdsunivie/deeperwin/README.md

 ## Installation

-DeepErwin is a python3 package and has been tested on Linux and macOS.
+DeepErwin is a python3 package and has been tested on Ubuntu and macOS.
 To get the most up-to-date version of the code, we recommend to checkout our repository from github: https://github.com/mdsunivie/deeperwin